Today is our sixth wedding anniversary.

 But he was bugging us about seeing Thomas the whole day, and it was really putting a damper on our anniversary spirit.
 Finally, we couldn't take any more of the whining, so we headed out to "Day Out With Thomas".

-CALIFORNIA STATE RAILROAD MUSEUM in Sacramento, but Lance and Troy were still too young to appreciate it back then.
+The kids were beside themselves with excitement.
+The last time we had seen Thomas was two years before, at The CALIFORNIA STATE RAILROAD MUSEUM in Sacramento, but Lance and Troy were still too young to appreciate it back then.
 After we rode Thomas, we went to the shop, where the boys took so long to choose what they wanted that we missed the opportunity to take pictures with Thomas himself.
 I was hugely disappointed at this, since I am a sucker for souvenir photos, but Thomas had already taken his last trip and was gone for the day.

 Dejectedly, we headed back to the parking area.
 Daddy took us back to the beach at Santa Cruz after, which brightened the kids' spirits somewhat.
 And then we ate our anniversary dinner at one of our old haunts, Cats at Los Gatos, a historical old tavern and brothel which had been converted into a restaurant.